Hafnium780/Hafnium780.github.io/word-hunt/README.md

 7) Words will be drawn from longest to shortest, for around 70 seconds

 ## How It Works
-1) A list of words is used to construct a trie, which is used to only follow valid words as a DFS runs through all possible word combinations.
+1) A list of words (Scrabble's valid word list) is used to construct a trie, which is used to only follow valid words as a DFS runs through all possible word combinations.
 2) Raw mouse data is sent to Across Center, which forwards it to the iPhone cursor.